Create a generative AI app that uses your own data

 4. In the Add your data wizard, expand the drop-down menu to select Upload files/folders.

-5. Select Upload folder and select the brochures folder.
+5. Select Upload folder and upload the brochures folder.
+Wait until all the files in the folder are listed.

 6. Select Next and set the data name to brochures.